Skip to content

 7. Support for the VS Code Outline View, so users can see which relations are defined in the currently open .rel file and click on a relation name to navigate to its definition.

-8. A RelationalAI Activity Bar icon that opens to a view of the user's engines, databases, and transactions.
+8. A RelationalAI View, which shows the user's engines, databases, and transactions.
 Databases and engines can be created and deleted, and transactions can be cancelled.
 The database items support several features:

 1. They open to show a list of base relations and derived relations, as well as a list of model files.